 Speaker Sheets That Speak Volumes

-Every professional speaker or motivational speaker knows there is one piece of marketing collateral (s)he cannot live without – the speaker sheet.
+Every professional speaker knows there is one piece of marketing collateral (s)he cannot live without – the speaker sheet.
 When I was in my 20’s the rule of thumb was that a resume was not to be more than a page long.
 Anything longer was apt to be tossed in the garbage, never to be reviewed for consideration.
 Today, resumes are frequently more than one sheet long and aren’t thought to be a negative.
 So it is with speaker sheets.

 Speaker sheets have emerged over the years and what once was a relatively boring one-pager is now often a slick double-sided branding vehicle designed to stand out from the rest.

 To convey that you are a must-have expert, your speaker sheet has to be written and designed effectively.
 A basic speaker sheet usually incorporates:Speaker sheets have emerged over the years and what once was a relatively boring one-pager is now often a slick double-sided branding vehicle designed to stand out from the rest.
 What does your speaker sheet say about you?

 Those are just the basics.
 From there you have creative freedom and can incorporate affiliations, logos, publication images and just about anything else your targets might find valuable when selecting a speaker for their events.

 Following are a few well-designed double-sided speaker sheets I have come across that jump right off the page and they are worth sharing with you.
 As always, I am sharing this information not to suggest that you mimic anyone else’s style, but instead to self-check your branding material to see if you’re remaining current in your efforts to market and brand yourself to your audience.
 Click on each image for a full-size view and feel free to visit the websites of these amazing individuals who have allowed me to share their speaker sheets with you.
 I’m pleased to have connected with them and to give attribution to all.